395t/coding-assignment-week-4-opt-1/README.md

 **STL10**

 The second part of the experiment is running the best model from earlier approaches on the STL10 dataset and seeing how different CLRs can help with improving training.
 From the results we see that the best model with CLR and best model without CLR coverge between epoch 17-20.
 We can see however, the results are much more volatile as this is a much smaller dataset from CIFAR.
+The best CLR model is the triangular which recieves a testset accuracy of 30.43% on the STL10 dataset which is an improvement of 0.11 over the baseline.

 Triangular | '